top of page

 Access 5

-The small number of bathrooms at Baylor Ballpark is interesting, but the one set of bathrooms in the main concourse seem to have no issues with long lines.
-The seating area also has a walkway between the box seats and reserved seating, and signage is very good around the ballpark.
+The small number of bathrooms at Baylor Ballpark is interesting, but the one set of bathrooms in the main concourse seems to have no issues with long lines.
+The seating area also has a walkway between the box seats and reserved seating, and the signage is very good around the ballpark.

 Return on Investment 5

-Extras 3
+Extras 4

 Final Thoughts

 Baylor Ballpark is certainly a great place to take in some college baseball action.
-The ballpark is very accessible, the atmosphere is relaxing, and the fans are knowledgeable, respectful overall, and consistently inject themselves into the game.
-Baylor Ballpark, Baylor Baseball and Waco combine to make beautiful trip for everyone.
+The ballpark is very accessible, the atmosphere is relaxing, and the fans are knowledgeable, respectful overall, and consistently inject themselves into the game; Baylor Ballpark, Baylor Baseball, and Waco combine to make beautiful trip for everyone.

 Recent Posts